Housing market predictions for 2025

 “Lower interest rates will unleash some of the pent-up demand for housing in 2025,” says Bernard Markstein, president and chief economist for Markstein Advisors.
 “This will help keep mortgage rates above their ultra-low rate of just a few years ago, [but] rates will be lower than current levels.”

-Housing inventories have also been improving of late, with a 4.3-month supply at the end of September 2024, according to existing-home data from the National Association of Realtors (NAR).
+Housing inventories have also been improving of late, with a 4.2-month supply at the end of October 2024, according to existing-home-sales data from the National Association of Realtors (NAR).
 While that is still below the 5 to 6 months typically needed for a balanced market, it’s a significant improvement from the 2.9-month supply seen back in February.
 And there’s growing optimism among homebuilders, too, with lower interest rates granting more potential access to capital.

-- The nation had a 4.3-month supply of housing inventory as of NAR’s September data, up from 3.4 months one year ago.
+- The nation had a 4.2-month supply of housing inventory as of NAR’s October data, up from 3.6 months one year ago.
 The increase gives buyers more flexibility, but many areas are still in a seller’s market.

 Will home sales decline?

-The volume of homes sold has fallen off in 2024, with the most recent existing-home sales numbers sliding both month-over-month and year-over-year, according to NAR.
-Many buyers are staying on the sidelines, anticipating lower mortgage rates to come in 2025 and hoping for prices to moderate.
+The volume of homes sold fell off in 2024, with NAR’s existing-home sales numbers finally rising slightly in October for the first time since back in 2021.
+Many buyers have been staying on the sidelines, anticipating lower mortgage rates to come in 2025 and hoping for prices to moderate.

 Factors usually associated with higher home sales are developing.— Lawrence Yun, Chief Economist, National Association of Realtors